 Director J. A. Bayona brings audiences back to Isla Nublar four years later with former Jurassic World park manager Claire Dearing (Bryce Dallas Howard) reaching out to Chris Pratt’s Owen Grady to help rescue the remaining dinosaurs from the island after it’s revealed that the island is built upon an active volcano.
-Once united, the duo uncover a conspiracy that endangers both humanity and the dinosaurs.
+Once united, the duo uncovers a conspiracy that endangers both humanity and the dinosaurs.
 Returning is the B.D.
 Wong as the mad scientist Dr. Henry Wu and the great Jeff Goldblum as Dr. Ian Malcom.
-New cast members include James Cromwell, Ted Levine, Geraldine Chaplin, Toby Jones and Rafe Spall.
+New cast members include James Cromwell, Ted Levine, Geraldine Chaplin, Toby Jones, and Rafe Spall.

-Chaos theory, dinosaurs and volcanos.
+Chaos theory, dinosaurs, and volcanos.
 Perfect summer entertainment!

 12. FANTASTIC BEASTS: THE CRIMES OF GRINDELWALD WIDOWS

 In Theaters November 16, 2018